 11. Define image dimensions

-Determining each picture’s height and weight is another important step to acquire an image optimization.
+Determining each image’s height and weight is another important step.
 Once this is accomplished, browsers can size the actual elements on the page before the CSS and/or image resources are loaded.
-Defining image dimension is especially vital when images are loaded asynchronously, or delaying loading for images that are below the fold until after the images on the main content has already appeared.
+Defining image dimension is especially vital when images are loaded asynchonously, or delaying loading for images that are below the fold until after the images on the main content have already appeared.

 XML sitemaps are valuable tools for search engines.
 They are used to help them find all important content on a website.
 This includes both text and images.
 Google states that XML sitemap images “increase the likelihood that your images can be found in Image Search results.”
 Adding pictures to your sitemaps ensures that Google and other popular search engines can see your images.